Game Designer vs. Game Developer: Key Differences

 The career paths for game designers within the industry are exciting and varied.
 Maybe you’ll choose to become a level designer, which focuses on the environment and space of each world or level of a game.
 Or perhaps you’re more into storytelling and prefer to adopt the role of a narrative designer.

 Emerging trends such as virtual reality (VR) and artificial intelligence (AI) have elevated and morphed the gaming world, thanks to their ability to take gaming to a whole new level.
-Web development advancements are also making their presence known, hosting high-performance games right in a web browser.
+Web development advancements are also making their presence known, hosting high-performance games directly in a web browser.

 Game developer

-If you’re confident, you may also choose the path of becoming an independent game developer, where you’ll handle all the creativity and technical processes on your own or with a micro team.
 Think Eric Barone (ConcernedApe) and his highly successful farming simulation game, Stardew Valley.
-He spent four years and many grueling work weeks developing it and ended up creating what is recognized as one of the best video games ever.
+He spent four years and many grueling workweeks developing it and ended up creating what is recognized as one of the best video games ever.

 The development process and team dynamics

 Because we’re discussing the game designer and the game developer as separate entities, we might forget that all team members involved in the process work very closely together.
 A gaming company’s office is much like a beehive, buzzing with activity.

-Although the video game development process starts with initial design concepts crafted by game designers, any activities afterward involve a lot of back and forth, constant refinement, and an ever-changing daily schedule.
+Although the video game development process starts with initial design concepts crafted by game designers, any activities afterward involve a lot of back-and-forth, constant refinement, and an ever-changing daily schedule.

 Key differences summarized